CesiumGS/3d-tiles/Styling/README.md

 regExp('Building\s(\d)').exec(${Name}) === '1'
 ```

-Regular expressions have a `toString` function for explicit (and implicit) conversion to strings in the format `'pattern'`.
+Regular expressions have a `toString` function for explicit (and implicit) conversion to strings in the format `'pattern'`:
 * `toString() : String`

 Regular expressions do not expose any other functions or a `prototype` object.